-So whether you’re a seasoned chef looking to expand your business or a home cook with a passion for creating delicious meals, this guide will help you take the first steps towards selling your food online.
+So whether you’re a seasoned chef looking to expand your business or a home cook with a passion for creating delicious meals, this guide will help you take the first steps toward selling your food online.

 Food laws are a set of regulations and guidelines that govern the production, distribution, and sale of food products.
 It is designed to protect consumers from harmful food products and ensure that food products are safe, wholesome, and accurately labeled.

-What are the types of food law?
+What are the types of food laws?

-• At the federal level, the Food and Drug Administration (FDA) regulates the sale of food products.
+- At the federal level, the Food and Drug Administration (FDA) regulates the sale of food products.
 This includes ensuring that food products are labeled correctly and are free from contaminants.
 Additionally, the FDA has regulations in place for food products sold across state lines.

-• At the state level, laws and regulations vary.
+- At the state level, laws and regulations vary.
 However, most states require that food businesses be licensed and inspected.
 This may include obtaining a food handler’s permit, a food establishment permit, and/or a food processor’s license.
 Additionally, states may have specific requirements for the sale of certain types of food products, such as cottage food laws which allows the sale of certain non-potentially hazardous homemade foods.

 What is a food license?